zhullyb/monyhar/monyhar/docs/gpu/pixel_wrangling.md

     1. Additional, less common triage steps for the pixel tests can be found in [this section][gold less common failures] of the GPU Gold documentation.
 1. Update Telemetry-based test expectations if necessary.
-    1. Most of the GPU tests are run inside a full Chromium browser, launched by Telemetry, rather than a Gtest harness.
+    1. Most of the GPU tests are run inside a full Monyhar browser, launched by Telemetry, rather than a Gtest harness.
 The tests and their expectations are contained in [src/content/test/gpu/gpu_tests/test_expectations] .
 See for example <code>[webgl_conformance_expectations.txt]</code>,